 - susceptibility to car sickness

 “It’s not necessarily how hard you get hit, it’s what you bring to the table,” Collins says.

 Different factors can contribute to these types of concussions.
 In our case, our son’s body type may have played a role.
 He has always been thin and stayed that way as he shot up in height.
 He’s now about 5’10” and weighs just shy of 140 pounds.

 As a midfielder on the soccer team, he’s fast and intense.

 “It may be related to neck strength,” says Cynthia LaBella, MD, chairperson at American Academy of Pediatrics Council on Sports Medicine and Fitness, and medical director at Institute for Sports Medicine, Ann & Robert H. Lurie Children’s Hospital of Chicago.

-Research shows there may be a link between the neck muscles’ ability to absorb shock during a hit to the head.
+Research shows there between the neck muscles’ ability to absorb shock during a hit to the head.
 Stronger muscles may slow down the impact and limit concussions.

 There’s a greater instance of concussions among girls than boys, and similarly between younger children compared to college age students, LaBella says.
 Boys are generally bigger and stronger than girls, and college kids have stronger neck muscles than young kids, whose muscles haven’t yet developed.